huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 But a category may have many initial/terminal objects if it has.
 But all of them, initial/terminal objects, are unique up to a unique isomorphism.
 So in some extent, we can use the word 'the' in the definition of the initial/terminal object.

-Further more, in the category of sets (I will denote it as ***Set*** in follows chapters), the initial object is the empty set:∅, because ∅ is subset of every set.
+Further more, in the category of sets (I will denote it as ***Set*** in follows chapters, be careful it starts with the upper case 'S'), the initial object is the empty set:∅, because ∅ is subset of every set.
 And the terminal object in ***Set*** are the the singleton set (again, singleton is up to isomorphism).

 Since we said that types can be seen as sets, so morphisms points to the terminal object can be written in Typescript as: